Black Lives Matter movement fuels racism debate in small German town | DW | 24.07.2020

 Read more: Uncle Ben's and Aunt Jemima logos — How Germany dealt with a similar problem

 But that assessment leaves many in Coburg shaking their heads in disbelief.
-Could it be that the two ladies in Berlin have a little bit too much time on their hands, one local woman asked.
-Another said the "Moor" is part of what Coburg is all about and that that is the way that it should stay.
-Down at the mayor's office, the tone is similarly undiplomatic with the whole debate dismissed as "pointless."
+One local woman asked if Reuther and Archie just have a little bit too much time on their hands up in Berlin.
+Another resident said the "Moor" is part of what Coburg is all about, and that that is the way that it should stay.
+Down at the mayor's office, the tone is similarly undiplomatic, with the whole debate dismissed as "pointless."
 After all: how can anybody speak of Coburg as racist given that the patron saint of the town — a figure of veneration — is Black.

 Honor or discrimination?